 Do you always know the whole story, including the ending, when you begin?

 I generally do.
 My books and stories are both character and plot driven.
 I sometimes use a structured outline and lengthy character biographies or personal discovery of my characters.
+Other times I embrace the characters who guide the story.

 What writer related work have you done?